 The way we work has changed entirely.
-After two years of back and forth employee habits have changed, and so have their expectations of the office.
+After three years of back and forth employee habits have changed, and so have their expectations of the office.
 We've survived makeshift home offices and Zoom fatigue, and have landed at a pivotal moment for the future of workspace.

 Many businesses have taken the opportunity to transition to a fully remote workforce, while others have tried to find ways to bring their teams back into the office to reconnect colleagues, align on a shared mission and ultimately drive their business forward.